Burns’ OT goal leads Hurricanes to 4-3 win over Flyers

 In the 3-on-3 overtime, Necas passed across ice to Sebastian Aho, who set up Burns for a slap shot that went over Hart’s left shoulder for the veteran defenseman’s second goal of the season.

+”There’s not a lot of positives out of that game to be quite honest, other than the fact that we did come back,” he said. ”Overtime I thought was really good.
+But we can’t play like that and expect to be too successful.
+It was an ugly win.”

+Nick Deslauriers had a goal and an assist and Wade Allison and Owen Tippett also scored for the Flyers.
+Carter Hart finished with 34 saves.

 In his first year in Philadelphia, coach John Tortorella has re-invigorated a Flyers club that finished last in the Metropolitan Division last season.
 The fiery veteran coach called analytics ”trash” on Friday when speaking to reporters after practice.
-Although the Flyers’ play hasn’t always looked pretty – they were outshot 51-22 in Thursday’s 4-3 win over Florida – they have played better, even if the analytics aren’t sparkling.
+Although the Flyers’ play hasn’t always looked pretty – they were outshot 51-22 in Thursday’s 4-3 win over Florida – they have played better.

 Philadelphia entered in first place in the Metropolitan Division and earned a point with the overtime loss.